Stop Hate in Norfolk (SHiN)

 Third Party Reporting is simply where staff or volunteers in different organisations across Norfolk are trained to take a hate incident report on behalf of a victim or witness.
 You can download the reporting policy template here.

 Free training on hate incident reporting, for staff, volunteers and residents

 We recognise that not everyone will know much about hate incidents or crimes, or have the confidence to identify or report a hate incident.
-To address this, Norfolk Constabulary and Norfolk County Council are providing free e-learning and face-to-face training for staff, volunteers and residents.
-See below for details:
+To address this, Norfolk Constabulary and Norfolk County Council will soon be providing free e-learning and face-to-face training for staff, volunteers and residents.